truenas/documentation/content/SCALECLIReference/System/CLITruenas.md

 Where *Name* is the customer company, *use1* is the primary use-case for the system, and *use2* is the other primary or secondary use-case for the system.
 Press <kbd>Enter</kbd>.
 The command returns a chart of stored customer information.

+When making complex changes, enter `update_customer_information --` to use the interactive arguments editor.

 {{< expand "Command Example" "v" >}}